 Another part of the pre-employment exam involves testing the new employee's mental health.
 In these tests, a doctor will ask questions and administer several tests to determine psychological well-being and ensure that the employee deals well with handling stress on the job.

 Not only are some jobs physically demanding, but they can also be psychologically demanding, so the doctor may conduct other tests or ask questions of the employee ranging from any history of depression or other mood symptoms, to his or her coping techniques for handling pressure.
 For example, negative habits such as smoking may be seen as unfit for the job, while healthy habits such as taking a walking break may be perceived as a positive fit.

 After the new employee completes his or her pre-employment physical per job requirements, the doctor issues a report that provides the details of the employee's overall health status.
 The medical professional may also recommend specific vaccinations, prescriptions, or additional tests, depending on the results.

 The primary goal is to comply with the employer's request so a potential employee can start his or her job as soon as possible.
 Communication is key, and it is important that the employer and employee are both aware of any health conditions to ensure that workplace conditions are safe and accommodating.

 If you need more information on pre-employment physicals, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.